williamvds/uni/ace/lectures.md

 - __Cons__
   - Can be scattered around memory = poor cache usage
   - Has to store _next_ reference = more memory usage
+  - Have to walk the list to reach a desired element

 # Trees
 - An abstract model of a hierarchical structure